 Get a published decision

-The PVS will then publish the proposed decision on whether to accept or refuse the variety in its monthly Gazette.
+APHA will publish the decision on whether to accept or refuse the variety in its monthly Seeds Gazette.
 All test results are then made available to anyone on request.

 You’ll get breeders’ rights if:

 - the variety is distinct, uniform and stable